People

 Hello!
 I'm a fourth-year PhD student in the Biostatistics Department.
 Prior to coming to UW, I studied math and religion at Bowdoin College, and then I spent two years working as a research assistant at Statistics Collaborative, a clinical trials consulting company in Washington, DC.

 Broadly, I am interested in research related to clinical trials for infectious diseases.
 For my dissertation research, I'm currently working with Dr. Elizabeth Brown on a Bayesian joint longitudinal-survival model in calendar time that is motivated by a longitudinal cohort study of infants whose mothers had received a COVID-19 vaccine during pregnancy.
-Our model incorporates informative priors for the baseline hazard of infection based on publicly available data on the epidemic curve in each study location.
 We hope this model will be useful for a variety of studies occurring during epidemics that necessitate a calendar time model.

 In my free time, I am an avid home cook, and I also enjoy running, hiking, and cross-country skiing.